...

 • Pain.

-Both hip and elbow dysplasiaOpens in a new tab. can be diagnosed with an x-ray.
+Both hip and elbow dysplasia can be diagnosed with an x-ray.
 Some dogs may not exhibit symptoms until they are older.

 Treatments include physical therapy, water therapy, anti-inflammatory medication, oral steroids or steroid injections, and in severe cases surgery.

-Make sure the breeder you use for your Dutch shepherd screens breeding dogsOpens in a new tab. for both hip and elbow dysplasia in addition to keeping good records.
+Make sure the breeder you use for your Dutch shepherd screens breeding dogs for both hip and elbow dysplasia in addition to keeping good records.

 Dutch Shepherd Health Problems, Causes, and Symptoms

-Image by Hetty van der Zanden from PixabayOpens in a new tab.
+Image by Hetty van der Zanden from Pixabay

 Anesthesia Sensitivity